thinklikeadesigner/thinklikeadesigner/README.md

 #### A little bit more about me
-- 🔭 I’m currently working on a hackathon project with a friend.
-It's a viking-themed quiz app that's made with flutter.
+- 🔭 I’m currently working on an android app.
+It's a wellness app that's made with flutter!
-- 👯 I’m looking to collaborate on more hackathon projects!!
+- 👯 I’m looking to collaborate on more hackathon projects 🤩
 - ⚡ Fun fact: I have dual citizenship.
-50 points if you can guess the countries!
+50 points if you can guess the countries! 🌍

 - [ 💻 What I've been up to lately](https://github.com/thinklikeadesigner/viking_quiz)